-'''

-sp_dboption sybsystemprocs, 'trunc log on chkpt',
+sp\dboption sybsystemprocs, 'trunc log on chkpt', false

-false

-'''

-Turn off the trunc log on chkpt database option to avoid upgrade failure.
+Be sure to turn off the trunc log on chkpt database option to avoid upgrade failure.

 For more information about using these system procedures, see the Reference Manual.

 Note The database options for master cannot be changed and are not disabled.